niksaderek/Glovo---Delivery-Time-Optimization/README.md

 Rather than requiring platform-wide policy changes, this insight points toward highly targeted operational intervention.

 Sometimes improving an entire network starts with fixing only a handful of outliers.

 ---

+### Additional Investigation — Vehicle Type

+Vehicle type was not the primary driver of delivery delays, but it revealed an interesting operational signal.

+Cars showed longer average delivery times than motorbikes despite covering similar distances:

+Vehicle Type	Average Delivery Time
+Motorbike	58.6 min
+Car	63.0 min

+Cars also had a higher average reassignment rate:

+Vehicle Type	Average Assignments
+Motorbike	1.31
+Car	1.45

+The dataset cannot determine the exact reason behind this difference, but possible factors include parking limitations, reduced flexibility in dense urban areas, or different courier behaviour patterns.

+This is a signal worth investigating further, but not enough evidence to justify a fleet-wide change without additional data.

+---